naominguyen174/pseudoalignment/README.md

 much data is mapping to them.
 This sort of summary can be provided in a figure/plot.
 An additional tip: you can take the aligned data and compute equivalence classes directly from it to check your answer.

+a file reads.fasta is missing because it is larger than 25MB